 The unique context of St. George’s College means we offer a place where clergy and laity from across the Anglican Communion as well as a variety of other traditions can share in a deep experience of community, pilgrimage, education, interfaith dialogue and reconciliation.

 As a meeting place not only for Christians from around the world but also for Jews and Muslims, Jerusalem offers significant possibilities for interfaith engagement.
 All of the College courses provide encounters with the local Churches and the College serves as a resource for the clergy of the Diocese of Jerusalem.

-The Saint George’s College Patron is The Most Rev’d and Right Honorable Justin Welby.
+St George’s College’s Patron is The Most Rev’d and Right Honourable Justin Welby.